 NURS 653M – Psychiatric-Mental Health Nursing Concepts II (3 cr)

 The focus of this course is on the diagnosis and management of acute and chronic mental health issues.
 Emphasis is on individual and group psychotherapy across the lifespan.
 Development of therapeutic relationships and interpersonal process es in psychotherapy are examined.
 Continued development of therapeutic relationships, self-awareness, and skill in assessment, diagnosis, and care formulation are emphasized.
+One, 2-day, on-campus immersion required.
 Prerequisite: NURS 652M Psychiatric-Mental Health Nursing Concepts I

 NURS 654M – Psychiatric-Mental Health Nursing Concepts III (3 cr)

 This course will examine various theories of care for vulnerable populations across the lifespan suffering from mental and emotional distress, including co-occurring disorders.
 The most common psychiatric disorders within these populations as well as various psychotherapeutic approaches and the most common psychiatric medications used to manage the illnesses to restore health will be examined.
+One, 2-day, on-campus immersion required.
 Prerequisite: NURS 6XX Psychiatric-Mental Health Nursing Concepts I

 NURS 670 – Psychopharmacology (3 cr)